Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 2.3.0 =
+* Added ability to use all registered post types for references in Gutenberg blocks

 = 2.2.0 =
 * Added more publish options for delivering translated posts.
 Now you can choose what post status to set after delivering: don't change existing status; set to `draft`; set to `published`